EIP-TEK89/triosignolib/GETTING_STARTED.md

         const onnxRunner = new OnnxRunnerWeb('/models/alphabet/model.onnx');

-        // Load the model and its configuration await this.session.load(); // This will load the model and parse the config
+        // Load the model and its configuration await onnxRunner.load(); // This will load the model and parse the config

         // Alternative: if you already have the configuration separately
         // const modelConfig = {...your model config...};